 The EPA issued an update to that action plan in February 2020 outlining actions taken to address and mitigate the chemicals in the environment.
 To date, the federal agency has issued groundwater cleanup guidance, is moving forward to develop a national drinking water regulation under the Safe Drinking Water Act for PFOS and PFOA, issued a proposal ensuring that new uses of certain chemicals within the class cannot be manufactured or imported without notification and review under the Toxic Substances Control Act, initiated the regulatory process for listing PFOA and PFOS as CERCLA hazardous substances, and announced a new testing method for 11 additional PFAS chemicals in drinking water, among others.
 Additionally, the EPA announced approximately $4.8 million for new research focused on managing PFAS in the agriculture sector and highlighted new ways that existing programs, like State Revolving Funds, can be used to address PFAS.

-While the federal administration continues to work towards regulating the chemicals, Congress is also working to develop legislation to address them—with more than 80 pieces of legislation introduced within the 116th Congress alone.
+While the federal administration continues to work towards regulating these chemicals, Congress is also working to develop legislation to address them—with more than 80 pieces of legislation introduced within the last Congress alone, and over 60 so far in the current Congress.

 State policymakers have implemented various approaches for targeting per- and poly-fluoroalkyls (PFAS) substances.
 In recent years, states have enacted legislation to restrict PFAS in firefighting foam, regulate the presence of PFAS in drinking water, food packaging and consumer products, and allocate funds for cleanup and remediation, among other measures.
 In addition to passing legislation, states have also addressed PFAS through agency rulemaking, such as adopting rules to set standards for PFAS levels in water supplies.
 Further, states have taken steps to address PFAS through legal action.
 States such as Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio and Vermont have sued the manufacturers of PFAS chemicals for threatening public health and the environment.
 New Mexico has filed a lawsuit against the federal government for water contamination at U.S. Air Force bases.